zquestz/omniauth-google-oauth2/README.md

 * `image_aspect_ratio`: The shape of the user's profile picture.
 Possible values are:
   * `original`: Picture maintains its original aspect ratio.
   * `square`: Picture presents equal width and height.
+  * `smart`: Picture presents equal width and height with smart cropping.

   Defaults to `original`.